12 of the Hardest Songs to Play on Drums (With Videos)

 6. Goliath – The Mars Volta

-The blazing sounds and multiple grooves and fill with composite and varied time changes, the track is undoubtedly a learning experience.
+With the blazing sounds and multiple grooves filled with composite and varied time changes, the track is undoubtedly a learning experience.

 7. Sedation Deprivation – Nerve

-Whether it’s the technical grooves, fills; glaring speed; intense polyrhythms; epic dynamic controls or breakbeats, this song has all the elements that pass off any track as challenging and hard to play or practice.
-‘Sedation Deprivation’ is a track, which at a first glance seems easy to tackle given its effortless fluidity.
+Whether it’s the technical grooves, fills, glaring speed, intense polyrhythms, epic dynamic controls, or breakbeats, this song has all the elements that pass off any track as challenging and hard to play or practice.
+“Sedation Deprivation” is a track which at first glance, seems easy to tackle, given its effortless fluidity.

-However, the track is an amalgamation of intricately composed elements that makes it extremely challenging to master.
-It is a masterfully hypnotic and mesmerizing track, in which the bass and snare shine through with exuberance without an assault to your ears but has enough subtle kick to jolt your senses.
+However, the track is an amalgamation of intricately composed elements that make it extremely challenging to master.
+It is a masterfully hypnotic and mesmerizing track in which the bass and snare shine through with exuberance without an assault on your ears, but it has enough subtle kick to jolt your senses.

-The drummer, Franco Paoli’s epic drum sequence that blasts your senses with his double bass and relentless beats is fascinating since he knows exactly when to restraint his drums and when to let loose.
-The double bass drumming, orchestral elements and blast beats at super-speed makes this track extremely difficult.
+The drummer Franco Paoli’s epic drum sequence that blasts your senses with his double bass and relentless beats is fascinating since he knows exactly when to restrain his drums and when to let loose.
+The double bass drumming, orchestral elements, and blast beats at a super-speed make this track extremely difficult.

 9. A Night in Tunisia – Art Blakey and The Jazz Messengers

-Pioneers of Hard Bop style in the Jazz genre, Art Blakey’s track ‘A Night in Tunisia’ is amongst the most refined and complex drum sections.
+Pioneers of the Hard Bop style in the Jazz genre, Art Blakey’s track “A Night in Tunisia” has amongst the most refined and complex drum sections.